CS234319/safot/Material/Tutorials/theory/mini-lisp.md

 ## The "Semantics" S-Expressions

-the "semantics" of an S-expression, is the result of its "evaluation"; evaluating an S-expression gives another S-expression, unless the evaluation "fails"
+* the "semantics" of an S-expression is the result of its "evaluation"
+* evaluating an S-expression gives another S-expression (unless the evaluation fails)

 <!--vert-->